DavidKRichter/NYC-Rent-Forecasting-SARIMAX/README.md

 First, our model is based on a limited data set, including only 185 months of Rental Data.
 This implies a real possibility that the correlation between Building Materials and rents and between Employees in Construction and rents may be purely coincidental.
 Our choice to adopt this model is therefore based not only on the model's ability to fit the data but also on the plausibility that these variables are in fact related to rental prices.

 Second, because the target data has been smoothed, our model doesn't fully account for seasonal fluctuations in rental prices.
-However, because rents are typically around $80 lower during winter months (as shown in the chart below), the prospect of seasonal fluctuations should if anything strengthen our recommendation to wait until fall or winter before signing a new lease.
+However, because rents are typically around $80 lower during winter months as compared with summer months (as shown in the chart below), the prospect of seasonal fluctuations should if anything strengthen our recommendation to wait until fall or winter before signing a new lease.

 ![Seasonal Component of Rent](../../blob/main/images/seasonalcomp.png)